DARE-lab/DARE-lab.github.io/content/event/congress/index.md

 ---
-title: Paper on We See You - A Social Work Application of Critical Race Theory in Digital Mapping of Incidents of Hate and Discrimination
+title: We See You - A Social Work Application of Critical Race Theory in Digital Mapping of Incidents of Hate and Discrimination

 event: Congress of the Humanities and Social Sciences 2024 Sustaining Shared Futures
 event_url: https://conference.caswe-acfts.ca/